Fireside

 Well,

-I ask you what or whom do all of you seek, tonight....
+I ask you what or whom do you seek, tonight....

 John 1:40-42